 If the student is granted an extension and is incapable of completing the coursework before the submission of final course grades, then the student will receive an "I" for Incomplete on their transcripts.
 However, upon the completion of all course work and the receipt of a satisfactory grade from the professor, the "I" will be removed from the student transcript and replaced with the earned letter grade.
-If no extension is granted, the student may appeal to the professor for an Incomplete, which will not adversely affect the GPA and will allow for the student to make up the course in the future.
+If no extension is granted, the student may appeal to the professor for an Incomplete, using the Request a Class Incomplete form, which will not adversely affect the GPA and will allow for the student to make up the course in the future.
 No tuition refunds will be made in this case.